-Once the parties have signed the purchase contract and the seller receives the earnest money check, the seller is well within his rights to deposit it.
+Once the parties have signed the purchase contract and the seller receives the earnest money check, the seller is well within their legal rights to deposit it.
 The earnest money is held in escrow by a third party until the deal either closes or falls through.
-The seller receives the money either at closing or in the event the buyer backs out for a reason not allowed in the contract.
+That means the seller doesn't literally receive the money yet.
+That happens later, either at closing or in the event the buyer backs out for a reason not allowed in the contract.

-The main reason that the check is actually deposited into escrow (as compared to the seller just holding on to it) is to verify that there are good funds available in the event of default.
-Depositing the check also prevents an unscrupulous buyer from later canceling the check if he decides to break the contract without a valid reason.
+The main reason that the check is actually deposited into escrow (as compared to the seller just holding on to it) is to verify that there are good funds available in the event of the buyer defaulting.
+Depositing the check also prevents an unscrupulous buyer from later canceling the check upon deciding to break the contract without a valid reason.

-If that's the case, the seller could technically find another buyer, while still holding you accountable for the earnest money.
+If so, the seller could technically find another buyer, while still holding you accountable for the earnest money.
 And, it's likely your bank is going to hit you with fees for the overdraft.

 Hopefully, once you or your agent explain to the seller the misunderstanding about the earnest money, the seller will understand and give you a bit more time to gather the funds and submit a new check.
 But it is important that you not delay, as time is of the essence in a real estate purchase contract.